The principles of Equality, Diversity and Inclusion underpin the life of our academic community in the Music Department.

 We strive to create a diverse and welcoming environment throughout the department, where everyone is treated fairly irrespective of their differences and given an equal opportunity to reach their full potential.

 We understand that whilst it can be a powerful force to unite people, Music - in practice, training and scholarship – can also often be implicated in the production and maintenance of inequalities, which may be based on gender, sexual orientation, ethnicity, religion, disability, age, socioeconomic background, or other factors.
 In the Music Department, we are committed to acknowledging and reflecting on these inequalities in our teaching, embedding critical analysis of the wider values that underlie our subject throughout the curriculum.

 The Music Department’s commitment to Equality, Diversity and Inclusion is spearheaded by an active EDI Committee, formed of staff and students at all levels.

-The Athena SWAN Charter was established in 2005 with the aim of advancing gender equality in academia, addressing unequal gender representation across academic disciplines, professional and support functions and removing the obstacles faced by women in particular, at major points of career development and progression.
+The Athena Swan Charter was established in 2005 with the aim of advancing gender equality in academia, addressing unequal gender representation across academic disciplines, professional and support functions and removing the obstacles faced by women in particular, and updated in 2015 to include trans staff and students, at major points of career development and progression.
 This includes representation, the progression of students into academia, their journey through career milestones and the working environment for all staff.

-The Music Department is committed to the principles of the Athena SWAN Charter and is currently working towards a Bronze Award in 2022.
-The self-assessment team is led by the EDI Chair, Dr James Weeks, and consists of staff members, undergraduates and postgraduates from the department who are committed to promoting the best environment for learning, teaching and working.
+The Music Department is committed to the principles of the Athena Swan Charter and achieved a Bronze Award in September 2022.
+The self-assessment team who worked on the submission was led by Dr James Weeks, and consisted of staff members, undergraduates and postgraduates from the department who are committed to promoting the best environment for learning, teaching and working.

 Since the Black Lives Matter protests of Summer 2020, there have been increasing calls across the university sector for the decolonisation of curricula.